DigitalFabricationStudio/Project_0.2/janne.lehtimaki/README.md

 The project is a combination of various visual ideas and techniques I have been learning and developing further in my mind.

 The box is a platform for visual experimentation.
-The plan is to make a cube has all the surfaces facing inside made out of mirror.
+The plan is to make a cube that has all the surfaces facing inside made out of mirror.
 One of the walls has a small hole for video camera objective so that the inside of the box can be filmed.
 Alternatively one wall could be made of two-way mirror.

 All the surfaces will be easily detachable.
 This will allow for removing any wall/ceiling/floor while keeping other parts in place.
 The frame will hold the remaining parts in place while some of them are removed.